InstructCoder: Instruction Tuning Large Language Models for Code Editing: Conclusion

 \section{Conclusion}

-We introduce InstructCoder, the first instruction tuning dataset for general-purpose code-editing tasks.
-The dataset comprises generations of Large Language Models, where real GitHub commits serve as seed tasks to guide the generation process.
+We introduce InstructCoder, the first instruction-tuning dataset for general-purpose code-editing tasks.
+It comprises generations of LLMs, where real GitHub commits serve as seed tasks to guide the generation process.
 A scenario-conditional approach is introduced to ensure both diversity and high quality of the data.
-Our experiments show that with computationally lightweight parameter-efficient finetuning, open-source models can gain huge improvements and even yield ChatGPT-like performance.
-We also reveal that the LLM base model and the scale of finetuning data are both profound factors of code-editing ability.
+Our experiments on the novel EditEval benchmark show that open-source models can gain huge improvements and even yield performance matching proprietary models through computationally lightweight parameter-efficient fine-tuning with InstructCoder.
+We also reveal that the LLM base model and the scale of fine-tuning data are both profound factors of code-editing ability.
 We hope the dataset can benefit and inspire more research in this area towards building more powerful coding models.